Fez: where Moroccan arts and crafts traditions still thrive

 Tannery and buying leather in Fez

-The stone vessels below me looked like less a factory floor and more like an artist’s watercolour palette on a huge scale.
-Each vessel is filled with dye or white liquids and there’s enough room in them to fit in at least one fully grown man and tens of cow hide.
+The stone vessels below looked like less a factory floor and more like an artist’s watercolour palette on a huge scale.
+Each vessel is filled with dye or white liquids and there’s enough room in them to fit in at least one or two fully grown men and tens of cow hide.

 Chouara Tannery in Fez, Morocco

-Hides of cows, sheep, goats, and camels are processed by first soaking it in the white liquids.
-The liquid is made from a mixture of substances, including – and get this – cow urine and pigeon poo.
+Hides of cows, sheep, goats, and camels are processed first by soaking it in the white liquids.
+The liquid is made from a mixture of substances, no least forgetting cow urine and pigeon poo.
 This explains why the tannery smells so bad!
 But these pongy ingredients play a vital role in softening the leather.

 This process takes two to three days and prepares the hides to readily absorb the dyes.
-They are then soaked in the dyeing solutions, which use natural colorants such as poppy for red, indigo for blue, and henna for orange.
-After the dyeing, they are dried under the sun before being made into the desired goods you see all over Morocco.
+They are then soaked in natural dyeing solutions such as poppy for red, indigo for blue, and henna for orange.
+Afterwards they are dried under the sun before being made into the desired goods you see all over Morocco.

 Where to stay in Fez